apache/pulsar/site/docs/1.18/concerns/RetentionExpiry.md

 ## Retention policies

 By default, when a Pulsar message arrives at a {% popover broker %} it will be stored until it has been {% popover acknowledged %} by a {% popover consumer %}, at which point it will be deleted.
-You can override this behavior and retain even messages that have already been acknowledged by setting a *retention policy* on all the topics in a given {% popover consumer %}.
+You can override this behavior and retain even messages that have already been acknowledged by setting a *retention policy* on all the topics in a given {% popover namespace %}.
 When you set a retention policy you can set either a *size limit* or a *time limit*.

 When you set a size limit of, say, 10 gigabytes, then messages in all topics in the namespace, *even acknowledged messages*, will be retained until the size limit for the topic is reached; if you set a time limit of, say, 1 day, then messages for all topics in the namespace will be retained for 24 hours.

-{% include admonition.html type="warning" title="Set a size limit *or* a time limit" content="You can set either a size limit *or* a time limit for a given namespace.
-If you try to set both, the broker will return an error." %}

 ### Defaults

 There are two configuration parameters that you can use to set {% popover instance %}-wide defaults for message retention: [`defaultRetentionTimeInMinutes`](../../reference/Configuration#broker-defaultRetentionTimeInMinutes) and [`defaultRetentionSizeInMB`](../../reference/Configuration#broker-defaultRetentionSizeInMB).

 Both of these parameters are in the [`broker.conf`](../../reference/Configuration#broker) configuration file.
-If you change those values when starting up the brokers in your

 ### Set retention policy